-- 1. The Government's view is that involvement is best developed by companies to suit their own circumstances, and should not be enforced by legislation which may be based on legal systems inappropriate to the UK.
+- 1. The Government's view is that involvement is best developed by companies to suit their own circumstances, and should be developed by the traditional British voluntary system, not not be enforced by legislation which may be based on legal systems inappropriate to the UK.
 Both 'Vredeling' and the fifth Directive would impose inflexible systems and so disrupt industrial relations in the UK. - 2.
 The Government nevertheless understands the importance of employee involvement.
 The 1980 Companies' Act extended directors' duties to include the interests of the employees.
 The 1982 Employment Act obliges companies with more than 250 employees to include in their annual report a statement about steps taken to enhance employee involvement. - 3.
 In addition, employee share ownership and profit sharing has been promoted, largely via tax changes.
-The number of employee share schemes has increased from 30 in 1979 to 550 in 1983, involving 250,000 people.
-Where state industries have been returned to the private sector, employees have been encouraged to take a stake in the firm. - 4.
-The Fifth Directive on Company Law Harmonisation is now expected to require companies above a certain size to adopt a number of options on employee involvement: worker directors, elected or co-opted to the supervisory board of a German style two tier system; worker directors on a British style single board; a works council; or a system established by collective agreement but with the representatives as in the other - The Vredeling Directive is now expected to rquire 'complex' undertakings particularly multinationals above a certain size to provide regular reports on the company's activities, and to consult employee However, the Government takes the view that there is little evidence existing OECD and ILO (voluntary) guidelines on multinational behaviour compliance with them.
+The number of employee share schemes has increased from 30 in 1979 to 570 in 1983, involving 250,000 people.
+Where state industries have been returned to the private sector, employees have been encouraged to take a stake in the firm.
+100,000 have done so. - 4.
+The Fifth Directive on Company Law Harmonisation is now expected to require companies above a certain size to adopt a number of options on employee involvement: worker directors, elected or co-opted to the supervisory board of a German style two tier system; worker directors on a British style single board; a works council; or a system establishe by collective agreement but with the representatives - as in the other options - elected by secret ballot. - 5.
+The Vredeling Directive is now expected to rquire 'complex' undertakings - particularly multinationals - above a certain size to provide regular reports on the company's activities, and to consult employee representatives on decisions likely to affect their livelihood.
+However, the Government takes the view that there is little evidence existing OECD and ILO (voluntary) guidelines on multinational behaviour are being ignored, though companies could do more to indicate their compliance with them.